Graham · Central Highlands

 Beinn Tharsuinn — common questions

-- Beinn Tharsuinn is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 582m of ascent and takes most walkers 4-6 hours.
-Terrain: Forestry edges and quad tracks are useful for the lower half; above the trees the going is on damp heather and peat hags.
+- Beinn Tharsuinn carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 582m of ascent and a 4-6 hour day on the standard route.
+Underfoot: Forestry edges and quad tracks are useful for the lower half; above the trees the going is on damp heather and peat hags.

 - When is the best time to climb Beinn Tharsuinn?

-- The standard good-weather months for Beinn Tharsuinn are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on Beinn Tharsuinn.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.